Questions to Ask Your Customers Before They Rent a Generator

 Size is everything

+As you know, generators are available in a wide range of sizes.
 Generators with power supply capacities of 5kW to 50kW are readily available in the personal and home use markets, while industrial generators run anywhere from 50kW to over 3 Megawatts.
 Many people believe smaller generators can be used for standby electric power because they are not running all the time.
 Unfortunately, generator under sizing is one of the most common mistakes when renting or buying a generator.
-Not only does it pose a potential risk to the generator, it can also damage other assets connected to it, create hazardous situations and limit overall productivity.
+Not only does it pose a potential risk to the generator, it can also damage other assets connected to it, create hazardous situations and limit overall productivity of the unit and/or the business relying on it.

 One way to avoid under sizing your generator is to be aware of the inrush current.
 Inrush current or input surge current refers to the maximum, instantaneous input current drawn by an electrical device when first turned on.
-Pumps, for example, typically require high inrush current, Davis says.
-Alternating-current electric motors and transformers might draw several times their normal full-load current when first energized.
-For this reason, it’s important to factor in the anticipated inrush current when sizing a generator for a job.
+Pumps, for example, typically require high inrush current.
+Alternating current electric motors and transformers might draw several times their normal full-load current when first energized.
+For this reason, it's important to factor in the anticipated inrush current when sizing a generator for a job.
 The amount of inrush current is affected by the number and type of tools being powered.
-Davis says contractors can minimize inrush current by “sequencing” the electrical load by turning equipment on in stages.
+Contractors can minimize inrush current by "sequencing" the electrical load by turning equipment on in stages.

 Generators that are larger than necessary for the load won’t do immediate damage to equipment, but they can be detrimental in the long run by causing wet-stacking in the engine.
 More importantly, oversized generators are costly and wasteful.

-“I would say 80 to 90% of generators on construction jobsites are oversized,” says Davis.
+Many generators on construction jobsites are oversized.
 The reason is that naturally, contractors and rental sources want to err on the side of caution when sizing a generator to a load.
-By using a generator that’s too large, however, significant amounts of fuel are wasted, which adds to the cost of a project over time and has negative consequences to the environment.
+By using a generator that's too large, however, significant amounts of fuel are wasted, which adds to the cost of a project over time and has negative consequences to the environment.